Compsomyiops callipes: Egg to larvae

 The life cycle of Compsomyiops callipes consists of the larval, pupa, and adult stages.
 The first stage, or larval stage, starts when the larvae hatch from the egg.
 This stage is broken up even further into instars.
 The first instar is about 2.5-3.9 mm in length.
 The larvae have a segmented body.
 On segments two to nine, they have light brown complete spinose bands.
 There are three small tubercles above and three below the posterior cavity.
 The posterior spiracles have two slits; however, they are not surrounded by the peritreme.
 The spiracular openings of the respiratory system are restricted to a pair each (Amphipneustic).
 The second instar is 4–9.5 mm in length.
 At this stage, the larvae have developed spines with 1-3 points the form a V-shape on the anal protuberance.
 The spiracles are now surrounded by an incomplete peritreme.
 The third instar is 8.5–17 mm in length.
 The posterior spiracles are now large and have a broad peritreme.
 They have also developed many more tubercles.
 Third instar larvae also possess an accessory oral sclerite.
-It is important to note that none of this development will happen or continue if the temperature is not at a constant low.
+None of this development will happen or continue if the temperature is not at a constant low.